Beware, proposed licensing standards will drive family childcare providers out of business

 Providers will have to document more things now, including, but not exclusive to, using pesticides.
 Specifically, providers must notify parents what pesticides will be used and where they will be applied.

-Overall, the list of things providers must have documented show to parents, as well as the DHS Commissioner, has grown from 16 to over 25.
+Overall, the list of things providers must have documented to show parents, as well as the DHS Commissioner, has grown from 16 to over 25.
 Going forward, for example, providers must have a written behavior guidance and discipline policy on hand.
 Other new additions include:

 a written policy on screen time that includes caregiver education and screen time use.